 Honestly, as kids it wasn’t that exciting.
 Today though?
 Oh, the things I wouldn’t do to re-live those dinners now…

 18 months later, my grandma (Lizzie’s mum) Helen became seriously ill.
 Every week mum drove 2 hours north to Newcastle to visit her and family road trips became our ‘thing’.

 In hindsight, every trip wrote another page in our family recipe book.

 If you ever want to try a typical polish beetroot barszcz soup, the best dill pickles you’ll ever eat, or ‘dribbly’ pasta (aka lane kluski), you know who to come to.

 Sadly, babcia (polish for grandma) has passed on.
 The doctors never figured out what was wrong.
 But we keep her close every time we eat a dill pickle.
 Which is more often than you’d think.

 In 2008 I moved to France.
 Why?
 I don’t know really.
 I guess because it felt right.
-And there’s no better feeling than the rush of living your dream.
+And there’s no better feeling than the rush of making great decisions fast.

 I lived with a real French Bretonne, Francoise, who is to this day family by heart more than blood.
 She taught me the staples of french cooking: 3-ingredient vinaigrette, salmon en papillote, traditional crêpes and how to properly shop for groceries.